artur-sak13/CS421/mps/mp6-scheme/README.md

   * `symbol?` Checks whether the input is a `Symbol`.

-  * `list?` Checks whether a "flattened" version of the list is really a proper list (not a dotted list or something else)
+  * `list?` Checks whether a "flattened" version of the list is really a proper list (not a dotted list or something else).

   * `pair?` Accepts either proper Scheme lists or dotted lists, nothing else.
-(Remember, in Scheme, both proper lists and improper "dotted" lists are technically types of pairs.)
+(Remember, in Scheme, both proper lists and dotted lists are technically types of pairs.)
+      _However_, an empty list `()` is considered a "null pointer" just like an empty linked list, thus not a pair.

   * `null?` Checks for an empty, proper list.